Fujifilm X-H2 Review

 This was my second time trying the 5.76m-dot OLED electronic viewfinder and for a couple of days during this review period, I also tried out a Sony A7 IV.
 The Sony A7 IV has a 3.68m-Dot viewfinder and I could not believe the difference between these two EVFs.

-The viewfinder on the X-H2 is far superior to the point where I almost could make a case that it is a deal breaker between these two cameras despite the fact that the A7 IV has many other luring specs.
+The X-H2's viewfinder is far superior, to the point that I almost could make a case that it is a deal breaker between these two cameras despite the fact that the A7 IV has many other luring specs.

-I mostly shoot in single-shot mode but every now and then venture into a higher frame rate and continuous autofocus tracking.
-For the ski shot below I was using wide tracking and shot at 10 fps. using the mechanical shutter (the X-H2 can do 20 fps. with the electronic shutter and up to 15 fps. with the mechanical shutter).
+I mostly shoot in single-shot mode but occasionally venture into a higher frame rate and continuous autofocus tracking.
+For the ski shot below, I used wide tracking and shot at 10 fps using the mechanical shutter (the X-H2 can do 20 fps with the electronic shutter and up to 15 fps with the mechanical shutter).

 The vast majority of my shots when tracking were in focus.
 Only in one scene when the skier was near the edge of the frame did I lose tracking and ended with a series of shots out of focus.